HazarBakir/Car-drive-prototype/README.md

-# Car Driving  Prototype & Plane Game Prototype
+# Car Driving  Prototype & Plane Game Prototype(Plane Game project is a challenge project, which means it's not on focus in this project)

 ## Car Project Overview